 Today, not even the plague would deter the swarms of summer day-trippers, lured by a palpable sense of history, an intact medieval streetscape, and the enchanting rural setting.

-Locorotondo features a relaxing and peaceful pedestrian Centro-Storico, where everything is sparkling white.
-Apart from this, many blood-red geraniums hang from window boxes in remarkably striking contrast with the white facades.
+Locorotondo, in Itria Valley, features a relaxing and peaceful pedestrian Centro-Storico, where everything is sparkling white.
+In addition, many blood-red geraniums hang from window boxes, strikingly contrasting with the white facades.

 Located on top of a hill on the Murge Plateau, it is one of the “I Borghi più Belli d’Italia.”
 That is to say, one of the most beautiful villages in Italy.
 Even though there are few sites, you should still put it on your to-visit list.
 In other words, the whole city is a magnificent sight.
 The streets are paved with smooth ivory-colored stones, with the Santa Maria della Graecia church as their centerpiece.